 “A Guild is a more organic and wide-reaching “community of interest”, a group of people that want to share knowledge, tools, code, and practices.”

 Where a Tribe is “a collection of squads that work in related areas” and a Squad is “similar to a Scrum team”.

 Noting that: “Chapters are always local to a Tribe, while a guild usually cuts across the whole organization.”

-For each specialisation a pair of Chapter Leads were nominated and the cadence of regular Chapter meeting commenced.
-Every team on the train was represented by at least one person in each chapter.
-The Chapters quickly evolved to become a core part of how we operated at EDW, fully integrated into our end of sprint Bubble-ups, taking ownership of train wide challenges, and setting the standards for the way we worked.
+For each specialisation, a pair of Chapter Leads were nominated, and a cadence of regular Chapter meetings commenced.
+Every team on the train was represented in each chapter.
+The Chapters quickly evolved to become a core part of how we operated at EDW, fully integrated into our end-of-sprint Bubble-ups, taking ownership of train-wide challenges, and setting the standards for the way we worked.

-In my more recent travels as a consultant, I have also found the concept of Chapters to be useful when launching a new release train.
+In my recent travels as a consultant, I have also found the concept of Chapters useful when launching a new release train.
 In the case of StAART, there was a large program team already in place when we started talking about launching a train.
 The existing structure essentially consisted of functionally aligned teams.
 There was a Business Analyst team, a Functional Analyst team, a Development team, a Test team and an Infrastructure team.
 The leaders of each of these teams made up the membership of the Program Manager's leadership team.
-So the first order of business in shaping this release train was going to be helping the Program Manager, shift her organisation from being made up of functional teams to cross functional teams.
+So, the first order of business in shaping this release train was going to be helping the Program Manager shift her organisation from being made up of functional teams to cross-functional teams.